 Mr. Bradley said he insisted we follow our policies in order for the community to have a voice in naming the facility.
 He said he was happy to see the passion it has elicited from the community, especially those who signed the petition in favor of the Harding name.
 He said his hope is that we build so many new schools that we can highlight wonderful people in Bridgeport who have been pillars in the community such as pointed out by Ms. Baraka.
-He encouraged the board vote unanimously to keep the Harding name staff members.
+He encouraged the board vote unanimously to keep the Harding name history.
+She noted it was not just alumni who were in support of the name, but many current and former staff members.
 She said blue and gold pride runs in her veins.